 Postmenopausal HRT also can increase the risk of GERD.
-A 2008 study in the journal Archives of Internal Medicine followed 51,637 postmenopausal women from the Nurses' Health Study who provided data on their hormone use; of these, 23% experienced GERD symptoms.
+A 2008 study in the journal Archives of Internal Medicine followed 51,637 postmenopausal women from the Nurses' Health Study who provided data on their hormone use; of these, 23 percent experienced GERD symptoms.

 Compared with women who never took hormone therapy, the researchers found that using estrogen, selective estrogen receptor modulators (SERMs), or over-the-counter hormone treatments significantly increased the risk of having GERD.
-Past hormone users had a 46% higher risk of GERD and women currently on estrogen therapy had a 66% higher risk.
+Past hormone users had a 46% higher risk of GERD and women currently on estrogen therapy had a 66 percent higher risk.

 Other drugs that relax the LES are anticholinergics used to treat nausea like promethazine (Phenergan), benzodiazepines (sedatives) for anxiety including lorazepam (Ativan), and nitroglycerin for angina and heart failure.